sparcopen/do-a-doathon/guide/preparation.md

 * A nominal, refunded ticket fee

-This helped us as organizers know who was actually coming.
-With a ticket cost, the drop of rate from RSVP to attendance is over 50% (and another 50% between days).
+This helps organizers know who is actually coming.
+Without a ticket cost, the drop off rate from RSVP to attendance is over 50% (and another 50% between days).
 With a ticket cost, that is more like 20%.
 Our cost covered most of the actual food cost their attendance would entail - this way if they didn't show up we didn't lose money.
 We were flexible with refunds, and waived the cost if needed.
-Many participants offered their ticket cost as a donation when we actually came to collect it.
+Many participants offered their ticket cost as a donation when we actually came to reimburse it.

 ## Budget

 ## Venue hunting

 You need an event with:
 * lots of plugs
-* good wifi
+* good WiFi
 * a projector / mic
 * a decent space for groups to work (ideally one room)

 ## Food

-For an event running 9am to 6pm we provided breakfast, lunch & snacks.
-To keep costs down, and our organizing nimble we simply brought food from local supermarkets & restaurants.
+For an event running 9am to 6pm, consider providing breakfast, lunch & snacks.
+To keep costs down &mdash; and organizing nimble &mdash; we simply brought food from local supermarkets & restaurants.
 We tried to cover obvious food needs (vegetarian, vegan) and let other food requirements to address "on the day".

 ## Getting folks to attend

-Many other resources on the internet speak at length about this - get searching!
+Many other resources on the internet speak at length about this &mdash; get searching!

-To encourage diversity at your event, especially regarding gender balance of your participants we'd suggest reaching out to local groups focusing on addressing gender gaps at events (Women on "X" style groups).
-We'd also suggest stating explicitly in your event page that you encourage attendance from often marginalised groups.
+To encourage diversity at your event, especially regarding gender balance of your participants, we'd suggest reaching out to local groups focusing on addressing gender gaps at events (Women on "X" style groups).
+We'd also suggest stating explicitly in your event page that you encourage attendance from often marginalised groups, and pointing to your code of conduct.

 ## Programming

 Read this doc, decide what you do / don't want to use, then go for it!